JimyhZhu/TremorBot/Arduino/esp32_haptic_control/README.md

 This ESP32 code is designed to work seamlessly with the engineering platform UI:

 1. **WebSocket Connection**: Automatically connects when UI starts
-2. **Real-time Streaming**: Receives normalized signal data at full sampling rate
+2. **Real-Time Streaming**: Receives normalized signal data with immediate processing
-3. **Haptic Feedback**: Converts signal values to haptic intensity
+3. **Interactive Feedback**: Converts signal values to haptic intensity in real-time
 4. **Status Monitoring**: Provides connection and streaming status to UI

-The ESP32 will automatically receive the selected signal data and apply haptic feedback based on the normalized values (0-255 range).
+The ESP32 will automatically receive the selected signal data and apply haptic feedback with **immediate, responsive timing** perfect for interactive applications.